 I like heavy traditional Gada swings, combined with light Indian clubs movements.
 Light weight, strong effect!

-The Pahlavandle extender is a great way to freestyle and experiment with flowing routines with a light and short mace, and my shoulders have never felt so great!
+When you combine 2 pahlavandle together, you obtain new sensations.
+It’s awesome to freestyle with a light and short mace, and my shoulders have never felt so great!